Sovereign Gold Bond

 Let’s exemplify this for your understanding by taking varied scenarios:

 There is a salaried investor named David whose annual income is 10lac.
 From the investment point of view, he purchased SGBs worth 1lac today.

 As we know SGBs come with a fixed maturity of 8 years which is considered long-term from the capital gain aspect.
 Let’s study the probable scenario for David:

 Also Read SBI Loan Against FD: Interest Rate

-- After 5 years let’s says David need money so he redeems the SGB.
+- After 5 years let’s say David needs money so he redeems the SGB.

-- Let’s says David sold off SGBs in the secondary market then what could be the tax implications.
+- Let’s say David sold off SGBs in the secondary market then what could be the tax implications.